Malawi May 22-26, 2023

 Malawians, especially those from very rural areas where they don’t see many whites, can be quite curious when they do come upon a white traveller.
 To a Western mindset, this might be interpreted as unnecessarily staring at you or talking about you in front of you.
 Be prepared to be greeted by kids yelling mzungu, mzungu! and to answer lots of questions about yourself.
 Even relatively mundane items like mechanical pencils can draw a crowd of onlookers.

 Finally, when meeting a Malawian — even to ask a question — you should always say hello and ask how they are.
 Properly greeting a Malawian is very important.
 They are uncomfortable with the Western notion of simply “getting to the point.”
-Courtesy is a must, at all times, because not to be courteous is to show disrespect.
+Courtesy is a must, at all times, because not being courteous is to show disrespect.